Chill-Astro/Chill-Astro/README.md

 <p align="center">
-Hi 👋, I'm @Chill-Astro, a Class X ICSE student with a passion for Computer Applications.
+Hi 👋, I'm @Chill-Astro, a Class X ICSE student with passion in Computer Applications.
 While learning Java in school, I'm also self-learning Python, C#, and C++.
 I enjoy creating FOSS CLI and GUI software and sharing them on GitHub.
 </p>